southworks/Agents/README.md

 that can be chained together
 in just a [few lines of code](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/chaining-functions?tabs=Csharp#using-the-runasync-method-to-simplify-your-code).

-* **Azure AI Foundry SDK**.
+* **Azure AI**.
 Provides the core backend agent functionality, providing reasoning, retrieval augmentation, observability, among other core functions.
 Developers can leverage the Azure AI Agent Service or build their agent functionality with individual components from this SDK.

 The M365 Agents SDK brings together core components to allow for developers to create, manage and utilize various AI Services and third-party SDKs to power orchestration and develop custom agent logic functionality.